-Free Avastin Suit Evaluation: If you or a loved one has been injured by Avastin, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one had side effects from Avastin eye injections because silicone floaters or bubbles were left in your eyes, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and our lawyers can help.

 Developed by Roche Holding AG, Avastin was approved by the FDA in 2004 for the treatment of certain varieties of lung, brain, kidney, colon and breast cancers when combined with chemotherapy.
 It was then granted accelerated approval for use with paclitaxel to treat breast cancer in February 2008.
 The medication works by restricting blood flow to tumors, thereby starving them and inhibiting their growth.